Cellar Spiders Identification Guide

 Why Regular Service Matters

-• Dusty, accumulated webs become increasingly unsightly
+• Dusty, built-up webs become unsightly

 • Egg sacs may hatch weeks after initial treatment